RadwaElaraby/MADRL-readings/README.md

 #### Learning when to communicate at scale in multiagent cooperative and competitive tasks.
 (Singh et al., 2018)

-> learn what to communicate and when to communicate (block their communication using a gating mechanism)
+> learn what to communicate and when to communicate (allow agents to block their communication using a gating mechanism)

 #### Learning attentional communication for multi-agent cooperation.
 (Jiang & Lu, 2018) - ATOC